Last updated: 24 April 2026

 Batangas City Resorts

 If for whatever reason you don’t want to go home yet but you want to be comfortable, a good alternative is to just stay in Batangas City proper in the mainland.
-Here are some of your options:
+Here are some of your options.

 - Pontefino Hotel and Residences.
-Check Rates & Availability.
+Check Rates & Availability ✅

 - Bicotels Hotel.
-Check Rates & Availability.
+Check Rates & Availability ✅

 - Batangas Country Club.
-Check Rates & Availability.
+Check Rates & Availability ✅

 - SM Travelodge Hotel & Restaurant.
-Check Rates & Availability.
+Check Rates & Availability ✅

 Places to Visit in Isla Verde

 Just to manage your expectations, the sand in Verde Island is neither white nor fine.
-It’s beige and is made up of small pebbles, sea shells and coral pieces.
-You won’t find any beach in the island (or Batangas in general) than can match the fineness and whiteness of Boracay’s or Bohol’s.
+It’s beige and is made up of small pebbles, sea shells, and coral pieces.
+You won’t find any beach in the island (or Batangas in general) that can match the fineness and whiteness of Boracay’s or Bohol’s.
 But what makes this island special is that it’s surrounded by some of the clearest and bluest waters you’ll see in your life.

 Anyway, here are the usual stops of the island hopping tour: